Dexalot/dexalot-docs/docs/en/contracts/PortfolioSubHelper.md

 #### setMinTakerRate

-Sets the minimum Taker rate that is possible after the volume rebates
+Sets the minimum Taker rate allowed after the volume rebates

 **Dev notes:** \
 Only callable by admin.
+Set to 5 if you want 0.5 bps as the min taker rate

 ```solidity:no-line-numbers
 function setMinTakerRate(uint256 _rate) external